-- 1. To ensure there is an accredited Lead Internal Verifier in each principal subject area - 2.
-To ensure that internal verification is valid, reliable and covers all assessors and programme activity - 3.
-To ensure that the internal verification procedure is open, fair and free from bias - 4.
+- 1. To ensure there is an accredited Lead Internal Verifier in each principal subject area. - 2.
+To ensure that internal verification is valid, reliable and covers all assessors and programme activity. - 3.
+To ensure that the internal verification procedure is open, fair and free from bias. - 4.
 To ensure that there is accurate and detailed recording of internal verification decisions.

-- Where required by the qualification, appoint a Lead Internal Verifier is appropriate for each subject area, who is registered with Pearson and has undergone the necessary standardisation processes - Each Lead Internal Verifier oversees effective internal verification systems in their subject area - Staff are briefed and trained in the requirements for current internal verification procedures - Effective internal verification roles are defined, maintained and supported - Internal verification is promoted as a developmental process between staff - Standardised internal verification documentation is provided and used - All centre assessment instruments are verified as fit for purpose - An annual internal verification schedule, linked to assessment plans, is in place - An appropriately structured sample of assessment from all programmes, units, sites and assessors is internally verified, to ensure centre programmes conform to national standards - Secure records of all internal verification activity are maintained - The outcome of internal verification is used to enhance future assessment practice
+- Where required by the qualification, appoint a Lead Internal Verifier appropriately for each subject area, who is registered, annually, with Pearson and has completed standardisation with the programme team. - Each Lead Internal Verifier oversees effective internal verification systems in their subject area. - Staff are briefed and trained in the requirements for current internal verification procedures. - Effective internal verification roles are defined, maintained and supported. - Internal verification is promoted as a developmental process between staff. - Standardised internal verification documentation is provided and used. - All Centre assessment instruments are verified as fit for purpose. - An annual internal verification schedule, linked to assessment plans, is in place. - An appropriately structured sample of assessment from all programmes, units, sites and assessors is internally verified, to ensure Centre programmes conform to national standards. - Secure records of all internal verification activity are maintained. - The outcome of internal verification is used to enhance future assessment practice.